 Smile

-Smile is a graphic novel that follows family dynamics between one girl and her sister Raina and her younger brother Will.
-They are a bit exaggerated at times, but if your daughter likes comics, and enjoys characters, or even has a sister that she may have a rivalry with, this is a great one to check out.
+Smile is a graphic novel that follows the family dynamics of one girl, her sister Raina, and her younger brother Will.
+They are a bit exaggerated at times, but if your daughter likes comics and enjoys characters or even has a sister that she may have a rivalry with, this is a great one to check out.
 It’s also a good one if your child just likes comic literary works and characters with quirks about a journey.
 This is a fairly long book, at 213 pages.
 Sometimes, literary works for class three need to be a bit shorter than this to keep them engaged.
 However, because this is a graphic novel, it should go over well about mother.

 Ramona Series